 Tiger Nest Monastery and Thimpu Tour is culturally rich in Buddhism as Guru Rinpoche has meditated over 3 years on this site.
 Tourists from different countries visit this place and witness the beauty of the entire scenario.
 Maximum tourists who visit Bhutan, surely hike to Tiger Nest Monastery for its amazing architecture, beautiful scenario, panoramic view of Paro village, and green forest with mountain views.

 However, Tiger Nest Monastery entrance fee is included in the Tourist entrance fee of Bhutan.
 If you have paid the tourism entrance fee, this monastery fee will automatically be included in the package.
 Otherwise, you have to pay a certain entrance fee.
-The monastery is open from 8 am morning to 1 pm and from 2 pm to 6 pm this time you can enter the Monastery otherwise you have to wait till time.
+The monastery opens at 8 am in the morning to 1 pm and 2 pm to 6 pm when you can enter the Monastery otherwise you have to wait till time.
 Before 8 Tiger Nest Monastery is not open for anyone so, you have to be on time for the hike to Tiger Nest Monastery.

 Tiger Nest Monastery tour 4-day package is suitable for less time travel tourists who are eager to travel to Bhutan for a short time.
-The best seasons to Hike Tiger Nest Monastery are in the Spring and Autumnseasons when the weather is clear and charming.
-Most of the hills are greenery and beautiful.
+The best seasons to Hike Tiger Nest Monastery are in the Spring and Autumn Seasons when the weather is clear and charming.
+Most of the hills are green and beautiful.